Max Kepler Player Props: Twins vs. Red Sox

 Red Sox Pitching Rankings

-- The pitching staff for the Red Sox has a collective 9.4 K/9, the eighth-best in the league.
+- The 9.7 strikeouts per nine innings put together by the Red Sox pitching staff ranks fifth in MLB.

-- The Red Sox have the 24th-ranked team ERA among all league pitching staffs (5.07).
+- The Red Sox have a 4.92 team ERA that ranks 22nd across all league pitching staffs.

-- Red Sox pitchers combine to allow 24 total home runs at a clip of 1.4 per game (fourth-most in baseball).
+- Red Sox pitchers combine to surrender 25 total home runs at a rate of 1.4 per game (to rank 24th in the league).

-- Sale makes the start for the Red Sox, his fourth of the season.
-He is 1-1 with an 11.25 ERA and 19 strikeouts in 12 2/3 innings pitched.
+- Kluber (0-3 with a 6.92 ERA and 13 strikeouts in 13 2/3 innings pitched) makes the start for the Red Sox, his fourth of the season.

-- His most recent time out came out of the bullpen on Monday when the lefty tossed 2/3 innings against the Los Angeles Angels while giving up hits.
+- The right-hander last appeared in relief on Tuesday, when he tossed 2/3 innings against the Minnesota Twins while giving up hits.

-- In three games this season, the 34-year-old has amassed an ERA of 11.25, with 14.2 strikeouts per nine innings.
-Opponents are hitting .327 against him.
+- In three games this season, the 37-year-old has a 6.92 ERA and 9 strikeouts per nine innings, while giving up a batting average of .255 to opposing batters.

 © 2023 Data Skrive.
 All rights reserved.